About Me and Why I Do This

 1990: I Buy my First “Real” Guitar

-When I was 16, I worked extra hours for many months at my Dairy Queen job so that I could finally afford my first “real” electric guitar: a blue Ibanez RG550.
+When I was 16, I worked extra hours for months at my fast food job so I could finally afford my first “real” electric guitar: a blue Ibanez RG550.
 I loved that axe, but hadn’t a clue how to take care of it.
-I couldn’t change the strings or even tune it, because it had a floating Floyd Rose tremolo.
-So, when I wanted to lower the action, I had to take it to a local music store.
+I couldn’t change the strings or even tune it, because it had floating, double-locking tremolo.
+So, when I realized I needed the action lowered, I had to take it to the music store.

 I was pretty naive back then, so when I went to pick it up a week later I was so excited that I paid the guitar tech without even opening the case and hurried home to play my “professionally set up” guitar.

 When I got home and finally opened the case, my mouth went dry, my heart sank, and I got a sick feeling in my stomach.

 There were two huge chips in the beautiful blue paint of the body–one so deep it was all the way down to the wood.

 I immediately called the guitar store.
 Not only did the guitar tech deny all responsibility, he had the audacity to say “it was like that when you bought it in, kid.”
 As such, they refused to fix the damage (not for free, anyway).

 That’s the day I realized that I needed to to learn to do as much of my own guitar work as possible, and only give my guitar to someone else when absolutely necessary.